Phyllis Trible

-Phyllis Trible (born October 25, 1932) is a feminist biblical scholar from Richmond, Virginia, United States.
-Trible's scholarship focuses on the Hebrew Bible and she is noted for her prominent influence on feminist biblical interpretation.
-Trible has written a multitude of books on interpretation of the Hebrew Bible, and has lectured around the world, including the United States, New Zealand, Australia, Japan, Canada, and a number of countries in Europe.
+Phyllis Lou Trible (October 25, 1932 – October 17, 2025) was an American feminist biblical scholar from Richmond, Virginia.
+Trible's scholarship focused on the Hebrew Bible and she was noted for her prominent influence on feminist biblical interpretation.
+Trible wrote a multitude of books on interpretation of the Hebrew Bible, and lectured around the world, including the United States, New Zealand, Australia, Japan, Canada, and a number of countries in Europe.

 Biography

-Born in Richmond, Virginia, Trible received her bachelor's degree at Meredith College in Raleigh, NC in 1954, and her doctoral degree from Union Theological Seminary/Columbia University in 1963.
-She wrote her doctoral dissertation at Union under James Muilenburg, who had generated a method of studying the Hebrew Bible based on form criticism that became known as rhetorical criticism, and whose approach Trible developed and applied throughout career, adding her own pioneering Christian feminist perspective to biblical scholarship.
+Phyllis Lou Trible was born in Richmond, Virginia, Trible received her bachelor's degree at Meredith College in Raleigh, North Carolina, in 1954, and her doctoral degree from Union Theological Seminary in 1963.
+She wrote her doctoral dissertation at Union under James Muilenburg, who had generated a method of studying the Hebrew Bible based on form criticism that became known as rhetorical criticism, and whose approach Trible developed and applied throughout her career, adding her own pioneering Christian feminist perspective to biblical scholarship.

 Trible taught at Wake Forest University (1963–1971) and Andover Newton Theological School (1971–1979) before returning to Union Seminary, where she was appointed the Baldwin Professor of Sacred Literature in 1980.
 She left Union in 1998 to become Associate Dean and Professor of Biblical Studies of the then-new Wake Forest University School of Divinity in Winston-Salem, North Carolina.
 She served in those roles until 2001, when she was appointed University Professor at Wake Forest, and served in that role until she retired in 2012.

 Trible served as president of the Society of Biblical Literature in 1994.
 Athalya Brenner named her one of the "prominent matriarchs of contemporary feminist bible criticism," and claimed that Trible's 1973 article "Depatriarchalizing in Biblical Interpretation" ought to "be considered as the honoured mother of feminist Song of Songs scholarship."
 According to John J. Collins, "Phyllis Trible, more than any other scholar, put feminist criticism on the agenda of biblical scholarship in the 1970s."

 In 1998, Trible donated her papers to The Burke Library's Archives of Women in Theological Scholarship at Columbia University; her papers formed the foundation of the collection.
-In recent years, Trible has served as a Visiting Professor of Old Testament at Union Theological Seminary in New York City.
+In recent years, Trible served as a Visiting Professor of Old Testament at Union Theological Seminary in New York City.
 She taught a class in the fall of 2018 called "Entrances to Exodus."
+She received honorary degrees from Franklin College, Lehigh University, Meredith College and Wake Forest University.

+Trible died on October 17, 2025 at a hospital in New York City at the age of 92.